gmisail/whoisplaying/README.md

 # whoisplaying

 whoisplaying is a simple command line utility that gets this week's NFL schedule.
-For instance,
+At the moment, it is based on Node.js and the NFL's LiveUpdate API.

 ```
 +------------------------------------------------------------+